paulhemingway/paulhemingway/README.md

 Aspiring Software Developer
 ---------------------------

 I'm a senior at the University of Missouri-Columbia, majoring in IT and minoring in Computer Science and Business.
-I'm currently searching for full-time new grad software developer positions.

-* 🌍  I'm based in Kansas City, MO
+* 🌍  I'm based in St. Louis, MO
 * 🖥️  See my portfolio at [Personal Portfolio](http://paulhemingway.github.io)
 * ✉️  You can contact me at [phemingway@ymail.com](mailto:phemingway@ymail.com)
 * 🧠  I'm learning React, Vue, Firebase